audibleblink/go-winacl/README.md

 go get github.com/audibleblink/go-winacl
 ```

-## Contributing

-Contributions are welcome!
-Here are some areas that could benefit from additional work:

-- Additional test coverage, especially for inheritance functions
-- Implementation of SACL parsing and auditing support
-- Support for conditional ACEs
-- Improved documentation and examples
-- Performance optimizations for large ACLs

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Credits

 This repo was forked from https://github.com/rvazarkar/go-winacl, who did the initial work of implementing the models and parsers.
 It has been significantly enhanced with additional Windows security features.